Modes: SPA, MPA, SSG, SSR, CSR

 Keeping this in mind, you might want to upgrade to something a bit more featureful as soon as the project grows, without breaking your existing Vite setup.

-That’s where Gracile comes into play: per-route splitting is a very powerful feature that,
+That’s where Gracile comes into play: per-route splitting is a very powerful

-in itself, is an incentive to use a full-stack framework.
+feature that, in itself, is an incentive to use a full-stack framework.

-Combined with CSR, view transitions, or just for serving well-separated parts
+Combined with CSR, view transitions, or just for serving well-separated parts of

-which has proven to greatly benefit decent-sized projects/teams.
+proven to greatly benefit decent-sized projects/teams.

 It’s not an “all or nothing” approach.
-Some leaves of your apps can be SPA-like, others can be MPAs, with or without client-side routing augmentation.
+Some leaves of your apps can be SPA-like,

-You might even want to serve different, technically unrelated SPAs from a
+You might even want to serve different, technically unrelated SPAs from a single

-single build/deployment.
+build/deployment.

 SPAs are typically deployed from a static distributable.

-With Gracile you’ll use the static
+With Gracile you’ll use the static output for that case.

 Multiple Pages Application (MPA)